rushil-ambati/track-driver-ai/docs/docs.md

 #### Dynamic

 The static problem, as well as detecting other objects in real-time that are not in the static map and planning appropriate actions.
-These objects, such as other human driven cars or pedestrians, are not fixed and may move, so you have to predict what these objects will do and then plan accordingly.
+These objects, such as other human-driven cars or pedestrians, are not fixed and may move, so you have to predict what these objects will do and then plan accordingly.
 For this, models of other agents’ behaviours are needed.

 2. Detection of road signs
 3. Detection of other vehicles